 Randy Dearborn is vice president - multimedia and guest technology, for MGM Resorts International, one of the world’s leading hotel and gaming companies headquartered in Las Vegas.
 He has been with the company for 19 years and has played an instrumental role in the development of fixed and mobile digital media technology, including content, hardware and software.
 Dearborn’s previous work experience includes Disney, Four Seasons and Marriott Hotels.
 He is currently serves as chairperson for the Clark County School District/College of Southern Nevada (CCSD/CSN) Joint Technical Skills Committee as well as the Program Advisory Board for The Art Institute of Las Vegas.

 Loren Goldfarb has worked in media as a writer, producer and executive for more than 20 years.
-He co-founded Everwell, a digital signage network in healthcare facilities, where he helps shape Everwell's business and content strategy and oversees the operations and video production teams.
-Before co-founding Everwell, he served as VP of production at Home Front Communications, a broadcast pubic relations firm in Washington, D.C., where he provided strategic counsel to federal government agencies, Fortune 500 companies and national non-profits.
+He co-founded Everwell, a digital signage network in healthcare facilities.
+Goldfarb helps shape Everwell's business and content strategy and oversees the operations and video production teams.
+Before co-founding Everwell, he served as VP of production at Home Front Communications, a broadcast public relations firm in Washington, D.C., where he provided strategic counsel to federal government agencies, Fortune 500 companies and national non-profits.
 Goldfarb's television credits include Dateline NBC, PBS HealthWeek and ABC's Nightline, among others.
 He’s a frequent speaker at DSE events.

 "How to Generate Advertising Revenue for Digital Signage" - Susan M. Danaher | Christina Radigan | Fred Schonenberg | Daniel Wilkins